sandialabs/OperonSEQer/README.md

 Use the following to obtain output files from the example:

-python OperonSEQer -c SRR10775302_sort.cov -g Escherichia_coli_mg1655_lite.txt -p MicrobesOnline_Operon_Ecoli_MG1655.txt -k [-t if you want to specify an output path please do so]
+python OperonSEQer -c SRR10775302_sort.cov -g Escherichia_coli_mg1655_lite.txt -p MicrobesOnline_Operon_Ecoli_MG1655.txt -k -d space [-t if you want to specify an output path please do so]

 ## Expected output files